Yitro: First reading—Exodus 18:1–12

-Second reading — Exodus 18:13–23
+Second reading—Exodus 18:13–23

-In the second reading (aliyah), the people stood from morning until evening waiting for Moses to adjudicate their disputes.
+In the second reading, the people stood from morning until evening waiting for Moses to adjudicate their disputes.
 Jethro counseled Moses to make known the law, and then choose capable, trustworthy, God-fearing men to serve as chiefs to judge the people, bringing only the most difficult matters to Moses.

-Third reading — Exodus 18:24–27
+Third reading—Exodus 18:24–27

-In the short third reading (aliyah), Moses heeded Jethro's advice.
+In the short third reading, Moses heeded Jethro's advice.
 Then Moses bade Jethro farewell, and Jethro went home.

-Fourth reading — Exodus 19:1–6
+Fourth reading—Exodus 19:1–6

-In the fourth reading (aliyah), three months to the day after the Israelites left Egypt, they entered the wilderness at the foot of Mount Sinai.
+In the fourth reading, three months to the day after the Israelites left Egypt, they entered the wilderness at the foot of Mount Sinai.
 Moses went up Mount Sinai, and God told him to tell the Israelites that if they would obey God faithfully and keep God's covenant, they would be God's treasured possession, a kingdom of priests, and a holy nation.

-Fifth reading — Exodus 19:7–19
+Fifth reading—Exodus 19:7–19

-In the fifth reading (aliyah), when Moses told the elders, all the people answered: "All that the Lord has spoken we will do!" and Moses brought the people's words back to God.
+In the fifth reading, when Moses told the elders, all the people answered: "All that the Lord has spoken we will do!" and Moses brought the people's words back to God.
 God instructed Moses to have the people stay pure, wash their clothes, and prepare for the third day, when God would come down in the sight of the people, on Mount Sinai.
 God told Moses to set bounds around the mountain, threatening whoever touched the mountain with death, and Moses did so.

 At dawn of the third day, there was thunder, lightning, a dense cloud upon the mountain, and a very loud blast of the horn.
 Moses led the people to the foot of the mountain.
 Mount Sinai was all in smoke, the mountain trembled violently, the blare of the horn grew louder and louder, and God answered Moses in thunder.

-Sixth reading — Exodus 19:20–20:14
+Sixth reading—Exodus 19:20–20:14

-In the sixth reading (aliyah), God came down on the top of Mount Sinai, and called Moses up.
+In the sixth reading, God came down on the top of Mount Sinai, and called Moses up.
 God again commanded Moses to warn the people not to break through.